How to Run a Secure Church Election Online

 - Accessibility: A platform that is easy for older members to use on their phones or tablets.

 Before the election, audit your membership roll.
-Ensure you have current email addresses for all voting members.
-Synod allows you to bulk upload your member list securely, generating unique access codes for each person.
+Ensure you have current contact details for all voting members.
+Synod lets you bulk upload your member list securely, generating unique access for each person so that one member casts exactly one ballot.